ellew00ds/itg-packs-db/README.md

 # In The Groove Packs Database
 Source code for In The Groove packs database, containing song information by pack

-This is currently a non-working project
+This is currently a non-working project.
+[This can be used](https://search.stepmaniaonline.net/) as inspiration.

 ### Prerequesites
 TBD